Skip to content

 • responses to strain (elastic constants, piezoelectric constants …)

 Such computations are realized when one of the input variables rfphon, rfelfd or rfstrs are non-zero, which activates optdriver=1.
 You are supposed to be well-familiarized with such calculations before starting the present tutorial.
-See the input variables described in dfpt varset and the tutorial Response-Function 1 and subsequent tutorials.
+See the respfn help file, the input variables described in dfpt varset and the tutorial Response-Function 1 and subsequent tutorials.

 You will learn about the basic implementation of parallelism for DFPT calculations, then will execute a very simple, quick calculation for one dynamical matrix for FCC aluminum, whose scaling is limited to a few dozen computing cores, then you will execute a calculation whose scaling is much better, but that would take a few hours in sequential, using a provided input file.